rongali-naidu/ai-data-discovery-agent/README.md

 ## Overview

-This project delivers a complete, production-grade implementation of an **AI-powered Data Discovery & SQL Generation Agent** leveraging the following key components:
+This project provides implementation of an **AI-powered Data Discovery & SQL Generation Agent using AWS Quick Suite** leveraging the following key components:

 * **AWS Glue Data Catalog** – for table and metadata management
-* **Amazon Athena** – for execution of generated SQL queries
-* **Amazon S3** – as a knowledge-base store
+* **Amazon S3** – as object store for JSON Metadata Files generated from the Glue Catalog and Sample SQLs
-* **Amazon Quick Suite** – for knowledge-base ingestion, chat agents, and RAG workflows
+* **Amazon Quick Suite** – for knowledge-base ingestion (RAG equivalent), chat agents, and chat browser extension
-* **Large Language Models (LLMs)** – to interpret natural language, generate SQL, and reason over metadata
+* **Large Language Models (LLMs)** – Quick Suite uses built-in LLM and as of now there is optin to configure this .
+[More details](https://community.amazonquicksight.com/t/quick-suite-llm-model-which-one-is-default-can-we-change/50491)

 This solution automates: